mnist Model Training Example: Run MPIJob on Multi-node Cluster

 kubectl apply -f mpijob-mnist.yaml

-3. Check the job status by running the following command:
+3. Check the job status:

 kubectl get pods -A

-4. Retrieve the name of the created pod and run the following command to see the results:
+4. Retrieve the name of the created launcher pod and run the following command to see the results:

 kubectl logs <pod-name>